MinatsuT/RPi_DigitalRGB_Monitor/README.en.md

 ```
 $ sudo rmmod usbtest
 ```
 5. As a super user, run digital_rgb_display.
+**Note**: Before starting the program, the PC connected via the digital RGB should be turned ON.
+This is because the ColorClock of the digital RGB is used for the clock source of the EZ-USB FX2LP.
 ```
 $ sudo ./digital_rgb_display
 ```